cuiyongbo/hello-world/my_wiki/english_notes.rst

 |
 | strenuous
 | Definition: Requiring or using great exertion
-| Usage: all your muscles need more oxygen during srenuous exercise.
+| Usage: all your muscles need more oxygen during strenuous exercise.
 |
 | enchant
 | Definition: fill someone with great delight; charm.